GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Conclusion

-Future work will focus on (i) systematic tuning of tangential-altitude masking and measurement noise inflation to better trade measurement availability against plasmaspheric-delay biases, and (ii) reducing reliance on masking by explicitly estimating residual ionospheric/plasmaspheric terms and multi-constellation inter-system biases within the state (or as `consider' parameters).
-We will also investigate processing raw pseudorange and GRAPHIC observables with ambiguity handling to improve robustness and availability for single-frequency or intermittently dual-frequency reception scenarios.
+Future work will focus on three main directions.
+First, we will pursue systematic tuning of tangential-altitude masking thresholds and measurement noise inflation to more effectively balance measurement availability against biases induced by plasmaspheric delays.
+Second, we will reduce reliance on masking by explicitly estimating residual ionospheric and plasmaspheric delay terms, as well as multi-constellation inter-system biases, either directly within the state vector or as consider states.
+Third, we will target further improvements in velocity and clock-drift estimation to meet the LCRNS 3$\sigma$ SISE velocity requirements (1.2 mm/s), through the incorporation of additional measurements such as inter-satellite ranging and occasional ground-station tracking, along with continued filter and smoother refinement.
+In addition, we will investigate the direct processing of raw pseudorange and GRAPHIC observables with explicit ambiguity handling, with the goal of improving robustness and availability in single-frequency or intermittently dual-frequency reception scenarios.